Typoart GmbH (or: VEB Typoart)

 - Stentor: a brush script by Heinz Schumann (1964).
 Digital versions by Scangraphic, Ralph M. Unger (2013, as Tyton Pro), Elsner&Flake and URW.
 Rosalia (2004, Ingo Preuss) is based on Stentor.

 - Super Grotesk: a legible sans by Arno Drescher (1930, Schriftguss).
+Super Grotesk Buchtype (kursiv and halbfett) are placed in 1951.
 For a digital version, see FF Super Grotesk (1999, Svend Smital).

 - Timeless (1982).
 See also Elsner&Flake and URW.

-- Walbaum: a didone based on Walbaum's originals.
+- Walbaum (1984): a didone by Hans-Peter Greinke based on Walbaum's originals.

 Personal home page of Jay Rutherford.
 MyFonts link.